Tidelands Review: Love And Survival In Turbulent Times

 Tidelands is the first book in the Fairmile series.

 Alinor, a descendant of wise women, crushed by poverty and superstition, waits in the graveyard under the full moon for a ghost who will declare her free from her abusive husband.
-Instead she meets James, a young man on the run, and shows him the secret ways across the treacherous marsh, not knowing that she is leading disaster into the heart of her life.
+Instead, she meets James, a young man on the run, and shows him the secret ways across the treacherous marsh, not knowing that she is leading disaster into the heart of her life.

-Suspected of possessing dark secrets in superstitious times, Alinor’s ambition and determination mark her out from her neighbours.
+Suspected of possessing dark secrets in superstitious times, Alinor’s ambition and determination mark her out from her neighbors.
 This is the time of witch-mania, and Alinor, a woman without a husband, skilled with herbs, suddenly enriched, arouses envy in her rivals and fear among the villagers, who are ready to take lethal action into their own hands.

 My Review